marcboeker/gmail-to-sqlite/README.md

 --data-dir DATA_DIR  Path to the directory where all data is stored.
 --only-new           Fetch new emails after the last sync.
+--exclude-raw        Do not store the raw email in the database.
 ```

 ## Schema